 At WVFPC, Liz developed a thirst for programming and design challenges.
 She dove into teaching herself more and more about programs and machinery, many times working on projects all through the night.
 She had found a niche.
 Self-taught with online programs and certificates, Liz learned 3-D design programs such as Fusion 360, Aspire, Adobe Suite, and coding used for CNC machines and 3-D printers.

-Liz explains, "WVFPC has given me access to state of the art CNC machines that open up limitless design capabilities.
+"WVFPC has given me access to state of the art CNC machines that open up limitless design capabilities.
 These machines enable us to help West Virginia businesses by overcoming design challenges.
-These machines, along the knowledge and experience of master craftsmen, enables WVFPC to provide a unique opportunity to foster small business success and growth
+These machines, along the knowledge and experience of master craftsmen, enables WVFPC to provide a unique opportunity to foster small business success and growth."

 When Liz is not glued to a design or project for the Center, she is doing chores with her wife, Lindsay, at their homestead in Dublin, Virginia.
-With five dogs, one horse, one pony, two goats, ten chickens, one pig, and a token bachelor turkey, the couple never has a dull day.
+With five dogs, three cats, three horses, two goats, two pigs, two rabbits, oodles of chickens, and a token bachelor turkey, the couple never has a dull day.